 I minimize added sugars at home.

-I have actually become less neurotic about sugar in the past year, which I think is a relief to everyone in my household.
+I have actually become less neurotic about sugar over the years, which I think is a relief to everyone in my household.
 I still get really worked up about the sheer volume of treats that seem to be everywhere that we go!
-But once I realized that I can't isolate Linden from the world around her, I decided that I would do my best to minimize added sugar at home so that I don't have to worry so much about the food at birthday parties, playdates, and church.
+But once I realized that I can’t isolate my kids from the world around them, I decided that I would do my best to minimize added sugar at home so that I don’t have to worry so much about the food at birthday parties, playdates, and church.
 This is also just my personal preference as I like my baked goods and desserts to be less sweet.
 So while I often use fruit to lend sweetness, I also use modest amounts of maple syrup, honey, and yes, even real sugar, in dessert recipes.
 Sometimes you just need a real deal cupcake, right?

 I am not a short order cook.

 My family eats breakfast and dinner together 99% of the time, which yes, does mean that we eat dinner at 5:30 (and it also means that us adults have a snack later in the evening).
-I do my best to serve a variety of foods—whether Linden says she likes them or not—so that we don't get stuck eating the same few foods over and over.
-When I make a new or unfamiliar food, I always try to pair it with something I know she likes.
-Or, at the very least, have cheese, crackers, or fruit on the table so that she has something to eat.
-I do not cook her separate meals except on very special occasions (like when she desperately wants star pasta and peas for a weekend lunch).
-We are incredibly fortunate that Linden has never had an issue with growth, allergies, or appetite (apart from when she's been down with an illness).
-I do have good friends with kiddos who have those issues though, so you may see the topics addressed from time to time.
+I do my best to serve a variety of foods—whether the girls say they like them or not—so that we don’t get stuck eating the same few foods over and over.
+When I make a new or unfamiliar food, I always try to pair it with something I know they like.
+Or, at the very least, have cheese, crackers, or fruit on the table so that there’s something “safe” to eat.
+I do not cook separate meals except on very special occasions—like when I want to make a special meal for just my husband and I to enjoy after the girls are in bed.
+We are incredibly fortunate that neither of our kids has had an issue with growth, allergies, or appetite (apart from during illnesses).
+I do have good friends with kiddos who have those issues though, so you may see the topics addressed.